Español

 For medical questions, we encourage you to review our information with your doctor.

-Radiation therapy uses high-energy radiation to kill cancer cells.
-It is often an effective way to kill cancer cells that can’t be removed with surgery.
-When radiation therapy is used to help treat rhabdomyosarcoma (RMS), it is typically given along with chemotherapy.
+Radiation therapy uses high-energy waves or particles to kill cancer cells.
+It is a way to kill cancer cells that cannot be removed with surgery.
+When radiation therapy is used to help treat rhabdomyosarcoma (RMS), it is typically given with chemotherapy (chemo).

-Radiation is most often used when some of the main tumor is still left after surgery (clinical group II or III), or if removing the tumor completely would mean loss of an important organ, like the eye or bladder, or would be disfiguring.
-It is not usually needed for children with embryonal rhabdomyosarcoma (ERMS) that can be removed completely by surgery (clinical group I).
+Radiation can be used when some of the cancer is left after surgery (clinical group II or III).
+It is not usually needed for people with embryonal fusion-negative RMS that can be removed completely by surgery (clinical group I).

-If the cancer has spread to another part of the body, radiation might be given to certain areas of known cancer spread to reduce any symptoms it is causing.
+If the cancer has spread to another part of the body, radiation might be given to reduce any symptoms it is causing.

-Radiation is usually given 5 days a week for many weeks.
-Each treatment is much like getting an x-ray, although the dose of radiation is much stronger.
-For each session, the patient lies on a special table while a machine delivers the radiation from precise angles.
+Radiation is usually given five days a week for 4-6 weeks.
+Each treatment is like getting an x-ray, although the dose of radiation is much stronger.
+For each session, the patient lies down on a special table while a machine gives the radiation.
 The treatment is not painful.

-Each session lasts about 15 to 30 minutes, with most of the time spent making sure the radiation is aimed correctly.
-The actual treatment time each day is much shorter.
-Some younger children may be given medicine before each treatment to make them sleep so they won’t move during treatment.
+Each session lasts about 15 to 30 minutes.
+Most of the time for the treatment is spent making sure the radiation is aimed correctly.
+It is important that radiation is given to the exact field planned in the simulation.
+Patients may be fitted with a plastic mold that looks like a body cast to hold them in the same spot for each treatment.
+Younger children may be given medicine before each treatment to make them sleep so they will not move during treatment.

 Modern radiation therapy techniques help doctors aim the treatment at the tumor more accurately than they could in the past.

-Three-dimensional conformal radiation therapy (3D-CRT): 3D-CRT uses the results of imaging tests such as MRI and special computers to precisely map the location of the tumor.
+Three-dimensional conformal radiation therapy (3D-CRT): 3D-CRT uses the results of imaging tests, such as MRI, and special computers to map the exact location of the tumor.
 Radiation beams are then shaped and aimed at the tumor from several directions.
 Each beam alone is fairly weak, which makes it less likely to damage normal body tissues, but the beams come together at the tumor to give a higher dose of radiation there.

 Intensity-modulated radiation therapy (IMRT): IMRT is an advanced form of 3D therapy.
 Along with shaping the beams and aiming them at the tumor from several angles, the intensity (strength) of the beams is adjusted to limit the dose reaching the most sensitive normal tissues.
 This lets doctors deliver a higher dose to the cancer areas.
 Many major hospitals and cancer centers now use IMRT.

 Brachytherapy (internal radiation therapy): Another approach is to insert a radioactive source into or near the tumor for a short time.
 The radiation travels only a short distance, so the tumor gets most of the radiation.
-This approach may be especially useful in treating some bladder, vaginal, and head and neck area tumors.
-Some early studies suggest that this may be a good way to preserve the function of these organs in many children.
+This may be useful in treating some bladder, prostate, vaginal, and head and neck area tumors.
+This type of radiation requires specialized doctors and may not be available in some cancer centers.

 To learn more about how radiation is used to treat cancer, see Radiation Therapy.